master-of-zen/Av1an/site/src/Features/TargetQuality.md

 ## Scaling

-By default vmaf calculation is done at 1920x1080 with default model.
+By default VMAF calculation is done at 1920x1080 with default model.
 VMAF calculation resolution can be changed

 `--vmaf-res 3840x2160`

+Calculations with other metrics can be changed as well

+`--probe-res 1280x720`

 ## Cropping with target quality